-Is it likely to result in spending or saving £250k or more, or to have a significant effect on two or more electoral wards?
-If the answer is yes cabinet is taking a "key decision" No Is it in the Council's Forward Plan?
-All forthcoming "key decisions" should have been included at least 6 weeks in advance in the Council's Forward Plan of key decisions (produced monthly) unless an urgent decision is required.
-No Is it eligible for call in by Scrutiny ?
-Yes Date signed off by Director & name David Smith - 13 July 2016 Is it signed off by the Director of Resources?
-Yes Is it signed off by the Assistant Director - Legal, Governance and Monitoring Julie Muscroft - 13 July 2016 Cabinet member portfolio Resources
+Key Decision - Is it likely to result in spending or saving £250k or more, or to have a significant effect on two or more electoral wards? Νο Key Decision - Is it in the Council's Forward Plan (key decisions and private reports)?
+No The Decision - Is it eligible for "call in" by Scrutiny?
+Yes Date signed off by Director & name Is it also signed off by the Service Director for Finance, IT and Transactional Services?
+Yes - 7 December 2017 Is it also signed off by the Service Director - Legal Governance and Commissioning?
+Yes - 6 December 2017 Cabinet member portfolio Graham Turner and Musarrat Khan - Corporate

-Electoral wards affected: All

-Ward councillors consulted: None
+Electoral wards affected: All Ward councillors consulted: None